 Website snapshots are also created automatically when publishing your website.
 These retained snapshots allow you to restore earlier website versions if required.

 Snapshot retention is automatically managed to help maintain system performance.
+Older snapshots may be removed over time, while pinned snapshots are retained until manually unpinned.

 In This Article